ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 the value of the CBOR byte string used as scope encodes the CBOR array \[* \[Toid, Tperm\]\], where each \[Toid, Tperm\] element corresponds to one scope entry.

-Furthermore, this document defines the new AIF specific data model AIF-PUBSUB-GROUPCOMM that this profile MUST use to format and encode scope entries.
+Furthermore, this document defines the new AIF data model AIF-PUBSUB-GROUPCOMM that this profile MUST use to format and encode scope entries.

 In particular, the following holds for each scope entry.